-Originally Crema 1 was equipped with two (later three) cremation ovens with a morgue room behind them.
-In late 1941 the morgue room in Crema 1 was sealed up and five holes were punched in the roof.
+Originally, Crema 1 was equipped with two (later three) cremation ovens with a morgue room behind them.
+In late 1941, the Nazis sealed up the morgue room in Crema 1 and punched five holes in the roof.
 The holes were capped with small chimneys through which the Zyklon-B was dropped.
 A large fan was also installed and the door was made gas tight.

 On February 15, 1942, the first transport of Jews from Upper Silesia was gassed in Crema/Gas Chamber 1.
 The gassings continued until the fall of 1942 when the murder operation was moved out to Birkenau.

-When the building was changed into an air raid shelter in 1944, the ovens were dismantled and the holes in the ceiling were filled in.
-The rooms were subdivided with strong walls to support the ceiling and contain the effects of a direct hit by a bomb.
+When the Nazis transformed the building into an air raid shelter in 1944, the ovens were dismantled and the holes in the ceiling were filled in.
+The rooms were subdivided with strong walls, to support the ceiling and minimize the effects of a direct bomb strike.

-After the war, when the Main Camp was turned into a museum, the authorities felt that a crematorium/gas chamber was required at the end of the memorial journey for visitors.
-However, the four main cremas/gas chamber buildings, where most of the mass murder of the Jews took place, lay in ruins in Birkenau three miles away.
-Therefore, the Museum authorities restored Crema/Gas Chamber 1 according to blueprints dated September 25, 1941 and eyewitness testimony.
+After the war, the Main Camp was turned into a museum.
+Authorities felt that a crematorium/gas chamber was required at the end of the memorial journey for visitors.
+However, the four main cremas/gas chamber buildings, where most of the mass murder took place, lay in ruins in Birkenau, over three miles away.
+Therefore, the Museum authorities restored Crema/Gas Chamber 1, according to Nazi blueprints from September 25, 1941 and eyewitness testimony.
 As a partial reconstruction, this gas chamber speaks for the existence of all the cremas/gas chambers at Auschwitz-Birkenau.
 Subsequently, several other features were rebuilt or restored: the chimney for the crematoria ovens, the gas chamber room, the doors, two of the three ovens, and four of the roof openings used for Zyklon-B.

 Hans Stark, also a member of the camp’s Gestapo unit, gave evidence at the Auschwitz-Birkenau trial in Frankfurt in 1963.
 He testified that gassings were carried out “in a room in the small crematorium which had been prepared for this purpose.”
-Stark recalled that the roof above the gas chamber room was flat with openings through which Zyklon-B in granular form was poured.
-On at least one occasion Stark himself poured the Zyklon-B in the holes.
+Stark recalled that the roof above the gas chamber room had openings, through which Zyklon-B was poured in granular form.
+On at least one occasion, Stark himself poured the Zyklon-B in the holes.
 Stark recalled that the Zyklon-B “trickled down over the people as it was being poured in.
 They then started to cry out terribly for they now knew what was happening to them . . .
 After a few minutes there was silence.
 After some time had passed, it may have been ten or fifteen minutes, the gas chamber was opened.
 The dead lay higgledy-piggledy all over the place.
 It was a dreadful sight.”

-There is physical evidence that Crema 1 was used as a gas chamber.
+There is physical evidence that Crema 1 was a gas chamber:

 Crema/Gas Chamber 1 in the Main Camp is not a “fake” but a space accurately restored to its historic role as a gas chamber.
 It is meant to be a memorial and symbolic representation of all the cremas/gas chambers in the Auschwitz-Birkenau camp complex.